Quickshot/DupImageLib/README.md

-DupImage
+DupImageLib
 ========

 A tool for finding duplicate or similar images.

-This software is licensed under MIT license.
+This software is licensed under Apache 2.0 license.
 See LICENSE file for more information.